 You might wonder what we’re talking about when we refer to Coastal Caretakers.
 Coastal Caretakers are individuals who strive to participate in and contribute to BC Marine Trails’ vision of preserving and protecting our marine coastline as a natural recreation paradise for all to appreciate now and in the future.
 We think of Coastal Caretakers as individuals and groups who give VOICE to any coastal sites they already explore or plan to explore.

 Check out what we mean by giving VOICE to coastal sites:

 We are essentially looking for individuals that are already heading out to coastal sites and want to leave a positive impact.
-This initiative is entirely self-directed and can be done with as little time available or as extensively as desired.
+This initiative, entirely self-directed, can be completed with as little time available or as extensively as desired.
 The goal is to get more eyes on site conditions and hands on areas that may need light improvements.
 Coastal Caretakers’ voices extend our ability to advocate for safe marine recreation and to preserve and protect these beautiful marine gems.

 Whether you’re an avid paddler, boater or coastal business that wants to partake in keeping our coastal environments safe and intact, we encourage you to get in touch so that we can tell you more about this exciting project.

 Get to know our first official Coastal Caretakers

 To kick off our Coastal Caretaker program, we have two awesome ambassadors joining our initiative: Nathan Slater and Hello Nature Adventure Tours.